-ASTM standard A 576 -90 b covers specification for plain carbon special quality bar steels for applications which includes forging, heat treating, cold drawing, machining and many structural uses.
-This specification has got 53 grades under the category of non-resulfurized steels, 15 grades under the category of resulfurized steels and 5 grades under rephosphorized and resulfurized category.
+ASTM standard A 576 -90 b covers specification for plain carbon SBQ steels for applications which includes forging, heat treating, cold drawing, machining and many structural uses.
+This specification has got 53 grades under the category of non-resulphurized steels, 15 grades under the category of resulphurized steels, and 5 grades under rephosphorized and resulphurized steel category.
 The range of carbon content in these steels varies from grade to grade with minimum of 0.08 % and a maximum of 0.76 % while the manganese content in these steels ranges from a minimum of 0.30 % to a maximum of 1.65 %.
-Sulphur content in the 15 grades of the resulfurized steels also have different ranges of sulfur with a minimum of 0.08 % to a maximum of 0.33 %.
-Similar is the case of resulfurized and rephosphorized steels.
+Sulphur content in the 15 grades of the resulphurized steels also have different ranges of sulphur with a minimum of 0.08 % to a maximum of 0.33 %.
+Similar variations are there in the case of resulphurized and rephosphorized steels.

 Uses of SBQ steels

 SBQ steels are used in safety critical applications.
-Most producers see ties to the automotive industry as the key drivers of the SBQ steel grades.
-The main application area for special bar quality steels is the automotive industry for engine, transmission, steering, suspension and hydraulic components (Fig 1 ).
-SBQ steels are used for bolts, springs, cable wires, chains, tyre beads and many similar applications in automotive industry.
 These steels are also used for a wide range of industrial applications.
-The petroleum industry uses them to produce valves and pipeline couplings for oil extraction.
-In the hand tools sector, they are used for hammers, screwdrivers and wrenches, among others.
-SBQ steels are used for wind turbine components, bearings and seamless tubes.
+The petroleum industry uses them for the valves and pipeline couplings for oil extraction.
+In the hand tools sector, these steels are used for hammers, screw-drivers and wrenches, among others.
+SBQ steels are also used for wind turbine components, bearings and seamless tubes.

-Fig 1 Some of the uses of SBQ steels in automotive industry
+Fig 1 Use of SBQ steels in automobiles